 Boston is very much a walking city, so pack your flats!
 One of my favorite paths to walk is starting at Hynes or Copley subway station on the green line, going along Newbury Street (our biggest shopping street) all the way to the Boston Public Garden and Boston Common.
 There you can also have a picnic, take kids on the (very slow-moving) swan boats or merry-go-round, and eat soft serve from the Boston Frosty truck.
 There is a week of gorgeous tulips in mid-spring, foliage a-plenty come Fall, or you can ice skate on the “Frog Pond” in the winter.
 From the Boston Public Garden, you can walk to either the small boutiques in charming Beacon Hill, grab a bite in Chinatown, or follow the Freedom Trail through Quincy Market to Charlestown.

 Clothing and shoes under $175 are exempt from sales tax in Massachusetts, so I see many visitors shopping their merry hearts out.
 For individual items priced over that amount, the first $175 is still tax-exempt.
-Newbury Street is an outdoor shopping area with a range of stores from more affordable like Zara, Uniqlo, and H&M to splurge-worthy spots like Reformation, Burberry, Chanel, and much more.
-There’s also a number of online brands opening up physical stores, like Allbirds and Rothy’s!
+Newbury Street is an outdoor shopping area with a range of stores from my affordable favorites like H&M, Uniqlo, and Zara to splurge spots like Burberry, Chanel, and much more.
+There’s also a number of stores that you may not find in other cities, like Allbirds, Rothy’s and Reformation!
 I also like the Copley Place & Prudential Center malls, which are right nearby.
-These indoor malls have department stores like Neiman Marcus and Saks, a variety of designer boutiques, and shops like Sephora, LOFT, Banana Republic, Club Monaco, Stuart Weitzman, etc.
+These indoor malls have department stores like Neiman Marcus and Saks, a variety of designer boutiques, and shops like Sephora, Banana Republic, Club Monaco, Stuart Weitzman, etc.

 We have a delicious variety of pick-your-own farms in MA, however most are a 30 minute + drive outside of Boston.
 If you happen to have a rental car, be sure to check out what’s in-season for picking!
 Berries (strawberries, blueberries, cherries) start late spring through the summer, peaches ensue in late summer, and then apples, pears, and pumpkins are in full swing come fall.
 Here are a few of my posts at local farms: Tougas Farms (also here), Honey Pot Hill, Parlee Farms, Verrill Farm.

-For lovers of fresh blooms, Wicked Tulips in RI can be picked April – May, Parlee Farms up north has gorgeous zinnias & dahlias in August – September, and Colby Farms has a field of sunflowers that peak briefly in September.
+For lovers of fresh blooms, Tip Top Tulips North of Boston and Wicked Tulips in RI can be picked April – May, Parlee Farms up north has gorgeous zinnias & dahlias in August – September, and Colby Farms has a field of sunflowers that peak briefly in September.
 Note though that Colby Farm’s flowers are for viewing, not for picking!
 Each of these farms are about an hour outside of the city, in different directions.

 Other Popular Activities: